What is UV Spectroscopy?

-- The various wavelengths of the light source which are separated by the prism are then selected by the slits such the rotation of the prism results in a series of continuously increasing wavelength to pass through the slits for recording purpose.
+- The various wavelengths of the light source which are separated by the prism are then selected by the slits such the rotation of the prism results in a series of continuously increasing wavelengths to pass through the slits for recording purposes.

 - The beam selected by the slit is monochromatic and further divided into two beams with the help of another prism.

 Sample and reference cells

 - One of the two divided beams is passed through the sample solution and the second beam is passé through the reference solution.

 - Both sample and reference solution is contained in the cells.

 - These cells are made of either silica or quartz.
 Glass can’t be used for the cells as it also absorbs light in the UV region.

 - Generally, two photocells serve the purpose of the detector in UV spectroscopy.

 - One of the photocells receives the beam from the sample cell and the second detector receives the beam from the reference.